-Donations are recognised as income in the Statement of Comprehensive Income, as and when received, unless they are for specific purposes in which case they will be recognised when the conditions are fulfilled.
+Donations are recognised as income in the Statement of Profit or Loss and Other Comprehensive Income, as and when received, unless they are for specific purposes in which case they will be recognised when the conditions are fulfilled.

-(v) Interest and other income
+Interest and other income

-Interest and other income is recognised in the Statement of Comprehensive Income as it accrues, taking into account the effective yield on the financial asset.
+Interest and other income is recognised in the Statement of Profit or Loss and Other Comprehensive Income as it accrues, taking into account the effective yield on the financial asset.

-(vi) Asset sales
+Asset sales

-Gains and losses on disposal of items of property, plant and equipment are determined by comparing the proceeds from disposal with the carrying amount of property, plant and equipment and are recognised as other income or other expenses in the Statement of Comprehensive Income.
+Gains and losses on disposal of items of property, plant and equipment are determined by comparing the proceeds from disposal with the carrying amount of property, plant and equipment and are recognised as other income or other expenses in the Statement of Profit or Loss and Other Comprehensive Income.

-(vii) Rental income
+Rental income

-Rental income is recognised as income in the Statement of Comprehensive Income on a straight-line basis over the term of the lease.
+Rental income is recognised as income in the Statement of Profit or Loss and Other Comprehensive Income on a straight-line basis over the term of the lease.